-Monday, Wednesday, and Friday chapel services are scheduled weekly at 10:00 a.m. in the Burg Center to provide an atmosphere for the DBU campus to come together in worship as a family.
+Monday, Wednesday, and Friday chapel services are scheduled weekly at 10:00 a.m. in Pilgrim Chapel to provide an atmosphere for the DBU campus to come together in worship as a family.
 The BSM also sponsors a monthly Night of Worship.
 This serves as a time of praise and adoration through music and prayer.